dqm2991/Trietly/README.md

 You don't have to be great to start, but you have to start to be great.
 Don't watch the clock; do what it does.
 Keep going.
 The only limit is the one you set in your own mind.
+Present laziness is the price paid for future regret.